 Psychiatric Mental Health Nurse Practitioner

-Allen College offers the Family Psychiatric Mental Health Nurse Practitioner Track of the MSN program master's degree in response to the growing need for specialists who can provide comprehensive psychiatric-mental health nursing care to clients through the life span, i.e. infancy through older adult, who are at risk for mental illness, as well as those who are in need of psychiatric services.
-The FPMHNP track provides a curriculum that addresses age appropriate assessment, diagnosis, interventions, and needs and issues across the lifespan.
-Supervised clinical practical will include psychiatric mental health services in a variety of settings across the lifespan.
+Allen College offers the Psychiatric Mental Health Nurse Practitioner Track of the MSN program master's degree in response to the growing need for specialists who can provide comprehensive psychiatric-mental health nursing care to clients through the life span, i.e. infancy through older adult, who are at risk for mental illness, as well as those who are in need of psychiatric services.
+The PMHNP track provides a curriculum that addresses age appropriate assessment, diagnosis, interventions, and needs and issues across the lifespan.
+Supervised clinical experiences will include psychiatric mental health services in a variety of settings across the lifespan.

 Graduates of the program are prepared to provide services in a range of settings, including hospital psychiatric units, emergency departments, community mental health centers, and private practice settings for clients across the life-span.
-Graduates may also assume faculty positions in nursing schools experiencing a shortage of faculty with degrees in psychiatric-mental health nursing.

 Frequently Asked Questions